hanyaonian/learning/javascript/design-pattern/singleton/singleton.md

 # Object Oriented Design Pattern: Singleton

 We know how to write a Singleton case, it's very simple.
-Today I found a new way to make it more beautiful in TypeScript.
+Today I found a new way to make it more reliable in TypeScript.

 ## Basic